pgupta56/docs/docs/k8s/core-concepts.md

         memory: "100Mi"

 ```
-**Commands**
+### Application’s resource requirements

+### How to use Labels, Selectors, and Annotations

+### Commands
 - View all Pods `kcs get pods` or even try `kcs get pods -o wide`
 - See a pod details  `kcs describe pod/<pod_name>` (Events , Resource alocated , Laster Run status etc.)

 ## Services
->Service is an abstraction (across namespace) which defines a logical set of Pods and a policy by which to access them.
+Service is an abstraction (across namespace) which defines a logical set of Pods and a policy by which to access them.

->Service provides traffic [Proxying](https://kubernetes.io/docs/concepts/services-networking/service/#ips-and-vips) , [Network Address Translation](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-nodeport) and [NameService](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#a-records) via K8s `kube-proxy` and `CoreDNS`
+Service provides traffic [Proxying](https://kubernetes.io/docs/concepts/services-networking/service/#ips-and-vips) , [Network Address Translation](https://kubernetes.io/docs/tutorials/services/source-ip/#source-ip-for-services-with-type-nodeport) and [NameService](https://kubernetes.io/docs/concepts/services-networking/dns-pod-service/#a-records) via K8s `kube-proxy` and `CoreDNS`

 ### ClusterIP
->(Default) Exposes the Service on a cluster-internal IP.
+(Default) Exposes the Service on a cluster-internal IP.
 This makes the Service only reachable from within the cluster via just `{servicename}` or `{servicename}.{namespace}.svc.cluster.local`
 - A Service can map any incoming `port` to a `targetPort`.
 By default and for convenience, the targetPort is set to the same value as the port field.

 ### NodePort
->Exposes the Service on each Node’s IP at a static port (the NodePort).
+Exposes the Service on each Node’s IP at a static port (the NodePort).
 Service can be accessed via `<NodeIP>:<NodePort>` from Outside.
 - **NodePort** is an open port on every node of your cluster
 - Kubernetes transparently routes incoming traffic on the NodePort to your service, even if your application is running on a different node.